Home

 Were the looters and burners of the Korean stores in Los Angles treacherous?
 Did they go out of their way to pay back the Koreans for their ability to come to this country, set up stores in poor neighborhoods, and become a success?

-Were they rash?
-Another ludicrous question.
+Another ludicrous question: Were they rash?

 Were they conceited?
 Did many black merchants display "Black owned" property signs in an attempt to appeal to the conceit of rioting blacks?

 Did they have a form of godliness but deny its power?
 How many would have professed belief in God but rationalized that God gave the underprivileged the right to retaliate?
 How many know or care what Christ taught.
 How many wore crosses on their necklaces and ears?
+How many worshipped the true God?

 Self confidence is unduly stressed in schools.
 (One basic principle is 'if you want it, go after it'....It is often taught starting with very young children.)
-That principle is fine when applied to proper goals but is not appropriate when applied to greed.
+That principle is fine when applied to proper goals but is not appropriate when applied to greed or rebellion.
 That this self-confidence deception is taught to children in our public schools was brought out recently when children who felt that they were good in a particular subject were found to do poorly on competitive tests in the very subject they thought they excelled in.

 That evolution is provable while creation is disprovable.